 Some Indians can also speak Mandarin to help them with businesses, and many are choosing to send their children to Chinese educated schools to help them learn an extra language.

 Fortunately for expats, English is widely spoken in Malaysia and English is actively known as a second language.
 It is easy to live in urban areas of Malaysia by only speaking the English language.
 Business in Malaysia is conducted in English and examinations are based on British English.
+And students who need to buy essays can do so easily online.
 Spoken English in Malaysia is heavily influenced with American English because of television influence.

 Manglish is English with influences from the Malay, Chinese and Indian language.
 It is a unique dialect of English in Malaysia.